RhoAl/CS46X-Engineering-Simulations-4-/docs/Dev_Notes.md

 - The folder for the environment models are found in src/car/assets
 - Currently there are two types of enviroments: imported glTFs and models made by the pre-existing car simulator
 - The current method of importing models is command spawning them in the build_environment function via commands.spawn(SceneBundle{});
+  - The code can be copied to spawn new glTF models
 - Imported models can only use 8-bit RGB textures; 16-bit RGB textures cause Bevy to crash and have to be converted to 8-bit
 - This line controls the building of the non-imported meshes: grid_terrain.build_meshes(&mut commands, &mut meshes, &mut materials, empty_parent);
   - Can be commented out to prevent the non-imported model from spawning